 - To show the importance of firm age as opposed to size: the job creation in small firms takes place in the first few years of their existence, as captured in the “up-or-out” dynamics.

 - The decomposition of productivity growth into contributions from continuing, entering, and exiting firms.
 He shows that the largest component of growth can be attributed to continuing firms improving their productivity over time.

-The Award ceremony will take place in Stockholm on May 11.
 For further information, please visit our website, www.e-award.org.